-“Shortening the form by deleting optional fields such as phone and mailing address will increase the number of contacts collected.”
+- Shortening the sign-up form by deleting optional fields such as phone and mailing address will increase the number of contacts collected.

-In addition, when you think about the solution you want to implement, include the “psychology” of the prospect by asking yourself the following:
+In addition, when you think about the solution you want to implement, include the psychology of the prospect by asking yourself the following:

-“What psychological impact could the problem cause in the client’s mind?”
+What psychological impact could the problem cause in the digital consumer’s mind?

-With this in mind, you can begin to think concretely about the solution to correct this feeling on the “client” side.
-In this case, we can imagine “including a progress bar that shows the different stages of registration.”
+With this in mind, you can begin to think concretely about the solution to correct this feeling on the client side.
+In this case, we can imagine that one fix could be including a progress bar that shows the different stages of registration.